-Community Redevelopment Project
+Community Empowerment Project

 As many organizations in the Charlotte area work to redevelop the community, there is a substantial need for legal services to support these efforts to ensure that development happens in ways that allow all community members the chance to participate in the process.

 Charlotte Center for Legal Advocacy is committed to ensuring fairness in the development process in a highly collaborative relationship with many of the key government, quasi-governmental and private non-profit Community Redevelopment Organizations in the area, with the goal of promoting economic development, stable housing and entrepreneurship in targeted communities.

 Through the Community Empowerment Project, Charlotte Center for Legal Advocacy works in partnership with: